MercuryProtocol-labs/collection/README.md

 A collection protocol for the Token program on the Solana blockchain.

-Full documentation is available at https://xxx

-Web3 bindings are available in the `./jssdk` directory.

 ### On-chain programs

 Please note that only the lending program deployed to devnet is currently operational.